NCAR/lmod_webapp/README.md

 cheyenne-help.out (The paths for and relevant information regarding the software that is available for Cheyenne.
 Supplies the content for the modals that appear when clicking on specific software components in the simpleTree.)

 dav-help.out (The paths for and relevant information regarding the software that is available for Casper.
 Supplies the content for the modals that appear when clicking on specific software components in the simpleTree.)

-## Directions
-To run this application:
-1. export FLASK_APP=document.py
-2. flask run
-3.

-then navigate to the specified url in a web browser to see the webpage to get to the default opage with HTML and CSS.
-To get the Javascript and Jquery simpletree implementation, add /json/ after the default url.

-Ex: DEFAULT_URL/json/

-To input the file name, input the base URL and add /json/ after the base URL.
-Then, when the printed prompt is displayed, enter the name of the file you wish to use.
-After that, the webpage should fully load.
-Note: loading will remain indefinite while there is no given input.

-The path /casperjson/ works in a similar process to the path /json/, the difference being that /casperjson/ is added to the end of the default url.

 Limitations:
 1. The data must be loaded when the page initializes for the simpletree.
 Data cannot be added after the page has loaded.